 Aaron Norris, Owner, The Norris Group

 “Every county and municipality has different ways they run their programs.
-Some come with selling restrictions so local lenders really need to follow the programs because of the details as well as when money is available.
+Some come with selling restrictions, so local lenders need to follow the programs because of the details and when money is available.
 They often run out.

 7. See if You Qualify for First-Time Homebuyers Tax Credit and Grants

 John Powell, Chief Development Officer & Broker, helpusell.com

 “Grant programs vary based on the area of the country.
 Most programs are county or local municipality programs.
 A common feature for down payment assistance is: